MINJAqua/AquaExpense/README.md

 ## Introduction

 This is a project to help users track their expenses.
 The project utilizes the Plaid API and securely connects a user's bank accounts to the app and retrieves transactions from their accounts and sends it back to our MongoDb database.
-This project also helps visualizes their spending so that they are able to see their spending in an organized matter.
-It is currently still in a work in progress and is receiving updates.
+This project also helps visualize their spending so that they are able to see their spending in an organized matter.

 ## Technologies